 Native ads in most cases don’t really look like ads, they are not like traditional display or banner ads, which we can easily identify as advertisements.

 What’s really interesting about native ads is that it’s non-disruptive, and doesn’t mess with our concentration.
 It won’t stick out like a sore thumb but will expose the reader to advertising content anyway.

-Often in the times of browsing social media platforms or publication websites, posts with titles such as “Sponsored Posts”, “Recommended for You”, “Promoted Stories” appears in front of us, which are nothing but a daily life example of native marketing or advertising.
+Often in the times of browsing social media platforms or publication websites, posts with titles such as “Sponsored Posts”, “Recommended for You”, “Promoted Stories” appear in front of us, which are nothing but daily life examples of native marketing or advertising.
 However, it’s kind of hard to recognize these ads as actual ads since they will camouflage themselves into the media format in which they will appear.

 Why Native Marketing is Getting Such a Buzz?

 With time, it has been observed that users are getting more used to traditional advertising strategies day by day, making the banner/display ads far less effective.

 People are actually showing banner blindness and advertisement fatigue, and that’s the reason native marketing and advertising came into existence.